eratosthene/kmpc/docs/usingkmpc.rst

 Current Track Info
 ==================

+The background of this section will be pulled from the fanart directory based on the current track artist, if at least one file exists in the artistbackground folder for that artist.

-Next is the artist name section, which is pulled from the track artist tag.
+First is the artist name section, which is pulled from the track artist tag.
 This will either be rendered in normal text, or a logo image pulled from the fanart folder.
 If there is more than one artist, all artists will be shown.